 3. Synthesize the situation over time

-When we enter new excerpts from stories into the Bullet Point Network Platform, our collaborators who are permissioned for these excerpts can go to our Community Feed and see at a glance how they compare to previous excerpts about the same outcome, so we can all change our odds for that outcome incrementally over time, as Tetlock also advises:
+When we enter new excerpts from stories into the Bullet Point Network Platform, our collaborators who are permissioned for these excerpts can go to the BPN Feed and see at a glance how they compare to previous excerpts about the same outcome, so we can all change our odds for that outcome incrementally over time, as Tetlock also advises:

 4. Navigate levels effectively